|

 more than three doses, or the anodyne will deaden your heart and

-whilst your body feels no pain or you may sustain a fatal wound
+yourself whilst your body feels no pain or you may sustain a fatal

-and not know until sensation returns and it is too late.
-Thirdly,
+wound and not know until sensation returns and it is too late.

-remember that this is only buying you timeit is an anodyne,
+Thirdly, remember that this is only buying you timeit is

-not a cureand when sensation does return the pain will be
+an anodyne, not a cureand when sensation does return, the

-"Finally, if you want it, you must pay me now"
+"Finally, if you want it, you must pay me now."
+Herzog

 pieces."